The diverse cold molecular gas contents, morphologies, and kinematics of type-2 quasars as seen by ALMA: Conclusions

 We have explored for the first time the cold molecular gas content traced by the 2--1 line of CO, and adjacent continuum emission, of a sample of nearby (z$\sim$0.1) and luminous L$_{\rm [OIII]}>$10$^{8.5}L_{\rm \sun}$ QSO2s at an angular resolution of $\sim$0.2\arcsec~(370 pc).
 The ALMA observations permit us to study the molecular gas content, morphology and kinematics of these QSO2s.
 The main results are summarized as follows.

 \begin{enumerate}

-\item Quasars of roughly the same bolometric luminosity (log L$_{\rm bol}$=45.7--46.3 erg~s$^{-1}$) and hosted in galaxies of similar stellar masses (log M$_*$=10.9--11.3 M$_{\rm \sun}$) have CO luminosities ranging from 4--18$\times$10$^{9}$~M$_{\rm \sun}$ to $<$4-7$\times$10$^{8}$~M$_{\rm \sun}$.
+\item Quasars of roughly the same bolometric luminosity (log L$_{\rm bol}$=45.7--46.3 erg~s$^{-1}$) and hosted in galaxies of similar stellar masses (log M$_*$=10.9--11.3 M$_{\rm \sun}$) have molecular gas masses ranging from 4--18$\times$10$^{9}$~M$_{\rm \sun}$ to $<$4-7$\times$10$^{8}$~M$_{\rm \sun}$.
 This is in contradiction with the idea that all low-redshift, optically-selected quasars reside in gas-rich host galaxies and not in ellipticals.

-\item Galaxy morphology/colour, radio luminosity and outflow properties are related with the total molecular gas content of quasars.
-QSO2s in discs and/or merging systems with high radio luminosities and fast ionized outflows have larger gas fractions than red ETGs with lower radio luminosities and slower ionized outflows.
+\item Galaxy morphology and color, radio luminosity, and outflow properties are related with the total molecular gas content of quasars.
+QSO2s in disks and/or merging systems with high radio luminosities and fast ionized outflows have larger gas fractions than red ETGs with lower radio luminosities and slower ionized outflows.

 \item QSO2s show intermediate properties between those of local ULIRGs and MS galaxies regarding molecular gas content and SFRs.
 They have depletion times associated with star formation ranging from $\sim$100 to 500 Myr.